Prof-Cloud/AWS-Multi-Region-Resilient-Architecture/README.md

 - Database deployed in isolated private subnets for security

 Automated Database Failover (Cloudwatch -> SNS -> Lambda)

-- Triggered automatically when CloudWatch detects primary DB failure
+- Cloudwatch monitors Aurora replication lag on the primary cluster
+- If the primary writer DB becomes unavailable, a CloudWatch alarm triggers
+- SNS invokes a Lambda function that,
+  - Identifies the correct Aurora Global Cluster member
-- Uses "FailoverGlobalCluster" API to promote the London cluster
+  -   Promotes the London cluster to the writer using the  "FailoverGlobalCluster" API
+  - Monitors the promotion processes until completion
-- Logs all actions to Cloudwatch for visibility and troubleshooting
+- All actions are logged to CloudWatch Logs for visibility and troubleshooting